dgsergio/twifake/README.md

 - [ ] add share post
 - [ ] light/ dark mode
 - [ ] signinmodal & signupmodal too similar, maybe join in one
-- [ ] Who to folow should be last registered users linking their profil
+- [ ] Who to follow should be last registered users linking their profil
 - [ ] not showing error on signup when connect to back fix
 - [ ] find a way to activate account by email
-- [ ] Highlight current "for you or your post"
-- [ ] hover effect on header bottons
-- [ ] hover light blue bottons opacity
 - [ ] en 1 dia desloguear porque expira el token
+- [x] bottonseccondary on header